4 Things First-Time Home Sellers Should Know Before Selling

 4. Don’t underestimate your costs

-Some sellers think because their home is in a prime area, they’ll make a lot of money by selling it.
+Some first-time home sellers think because their home is in a prime area, they’ll make a lot of money by selling it.
 As a result, they don’t put much thought into the price.

 If you underestimate your costs, you may end up underpricing your home and not making a profit.
 Consider all the money spent on renovating the house.
 Consider the real estate agent fees.
 Even if you decide to sell the house yourself and your buyer has an agent, you have to pay that agent at least 1% of the home value.